 Mr. Montague is past Chairman of the Dickinson School of Law Board of Governors, Chairman of the Dickinson Law Association, and led the shaping and finalization of the Law School’s relationship with Pennsylvania State University.
 He is a Public Interest Law Center Board and Executive Committee member and a Haverford School Trustee.

-Camille Fundora Rodriguez and Mark Suter Named Rising Stars of the Plaintiffs Bar
+Camille Fundora Rodriguez Named Rising Star of the Plaintiffs Bar

 Ms. Rodriguez has been an attorney with the Firm since 2014.
 During that time, she has served in key roles in many nationwide wage and hour class and collective actions arising under the Fair Labor Standards Act and state laws.